divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 <add-simple-application>`.

-Finally, you'll need to wire the polls application up the project templates, so that the polls application's ``base.html`` will be overriden by one that is aware of of our Boilerplate's ``main.html``.
+Finally, you'll need to wire the polls application up the project templates, so that the polls application's ``base.html`` will be overridden by one that is aware of of our Boilerplate's ``main.html``.
 Once again, in the project's ``templates`` directory, add a ``polls`` directory and inside that add a ``base.html``: